 The WSD project aims, with the help of the teachers, to find the most cost effective way of supporting them to develop their skills to improve the life chances of their pupils.
-This has meant widening the context in which VEPK works to the Teacher Training College, appropriate Ministries, Inspectors, DEO training and soon to embark on WEO and TRC support.
+This has meant widening the context in which VEPK works to the Teacher Training College, central Ministry of Education, Inspectors, DEO training, and soon to embark on support to Ward Education Officers (WEO) and Teacher Resource Centre (TRC) Coordinators in their over-lapping roles.